 This freed users from having to download printer drivers, reduced compatibility errors and allowed users to share printers with friends and family.

 Google Cloud Print did a great job of proving how printing problems are easily solved via a cloud-based platform.

-However, although Google Cloud Print was marketed as enterprise-ready, any somewhat larger business, coworking space or educational institution knew that it was never a holistic printing service anyway.
+However, although it was marketed as enterprise-ready, any somewhat larger business, coworking space or educational institution knew it was never truly a complete printing service.

 The discontinuation of Google Cloud Print is actually a great opportunity to upgrade to a better cloud printing solution, and luckily there are plenty of Google Cloud Print alternatives on the market.

 Time to Switch: How Did Google Cloud Print Fall Short?

 First things first, Google Cloud Print did a lot of things right.

 Google Cloud print was free, relatively easy to use and already integrated into some printers, meaning printers could be made available over the internet without needing new hardware or software.